 Offers for our Grahame Park customers

-There has also been significant investment in social and economic initiatives that will improve the life chances of our customers.
-Whether you want help finding a job, are interested in volunteering in your community, or you want to start your own business, we can support you.
+There has also been investment in social and economic initiatives that will improve the lives of our customers.
+Whether you want help finding a job, are interested in volunteering, or you want to start your own business, we can help you.

 Employment and Skills

 We provide our residents with a variety of exciting employment and training opportunities.
 Through our programmes we can help residents to achieve their goals.
-This can include support with looking for a job, thinking of a career change or looking for training opportunities.
-For more information please e-mail: SEI@genesisha.org.uk.
+We can help you with looking for a job, thinking of a career change or looking for training opportunities.
+For more please e-mail SEI@genesisha.org.uk.